sarahsau/indoynab/README.md

 # indoynab |  [sarahsau.github.io/indoynab](https://blueberry-surprise-28648.herokuapp.com/)

-A YNAB web-app converter for your Indonesian bank statements.
+An online, no-fuss YNAB converter for your Indonesian bank statements.
-Currently covering: BCA, BNI.
+Currently covering: Bank Central Asia (BCA), Bank Negara Indonesia (BNI).

+As easy as 123: Select Bank > Select Statement > Convert.
-- No installation required
+No installation required, no credential needed, no file stored.
-- Unlinked to any of your credential by design to minimize security risk
-- No file is stored in the serverl  your statement is automatically deleted after conversion.

 ### My bank isn't in **indoynab** yet, can you include it?